theuserge/TheUserge.github.io/deployment.md

 ## UserGe Modes

-A mode defines the client, whether you want to use Userge on user account or as a Assistant bot.
+A mode defines the client, whether you want to use Userge on user account or as an Assistant bot.

-This both also can be possible, Userge as a userbot and as a Assistant bot.
+This both also can be possible, Userge as a userbot and as an Assistant bot.
 You need to fill all vars for User Mode and Bot Mode. check [Dual Mode](https://theuserge.github.io/deployment#3-dual-mode)

 ### 1. USER MODE

-UserGe as a userbot with user account require this var.
+UserGe as a userbot with a user account requires this var.

 **HU_STRING_SESSION**

-You can get this Var value by two way.
+You can get this Var value using two ways.

 The First Way: